 In long-term time series an emphasis is put mainly on the data comparability in terms of the applied methodology.
-A number of changes, due to efforts of the State Statistical Service to keep methods and results of surveys comparable internationally, occurred over the whole period.
+A number of changes were made over the whole period as the State Statistical Service made efforts to keep methods and results of surveys internationally comparable.
 The organizational structure of the national economy was gradually changing, too.
-Therefore it was necessary to recalculate the time series of indicators according to the methodology and organizational structure of the latest year published (i.e. 2012) in order to be able to assess the long-term development in correct manner.
+Therefore it was necessary to recalculate the time series of indicators according to the methodology and organizational structure of the latest year published (i.e. 2013) in order to be able to assess the long-term development in correct manner.
 All the value indicators are given at current prices because sufficiently relevant data on price developments in neither the production area nor the consumption one to carry out conversions to constant prices have been available in the regional breakdown.

-Concerning the territorial arrangement, all the data were converted to the territorial structure valid as at 31 December 2012.
+Concerning the territorial arrangement, all the data were converted to the territorial structure valid as at 31 December 2013.
 Wherever the data are surveyed in a sample survey and are only estimated by means of mathematical and statistical methods for lower territorial levels, the recalculation is more difficult and for a part of indicators it is impossible at all.
 Due to the carried out conversions some data differ from those published before.
-In some cases the contents differ from data published in interregional and inter-district comparisons (Chapter 28) and, as the case may be, from data given in other chapters as well.
+In some cases (in order to make longterm comparability possible) the contents differ from data published in interregional and inter-district comparisons (Chapter 27) and, as the case may be, from data given in other chapters as well.